-The image processing methods - lumen enhancement, followed by its segmentation and contour correction for artefacts, was implemented in Matlab 2015a, 64-bit version-8.5 (MathWorks, Natick, MA).
-The programs were first applied on a HP EliteBook 8770w laptop (Intel Core i7-3720QM, 32GB RAM and 64 bit Windows 7).
-The computational time required for each method is listed in Table.1.
-On a per frame basis, the largest computing time was required for the anisotropic diffusion based edge preserved smoothing.
-Whereas, the guide-wire segmentation from the projection image of a pullback dataset required only 0.47 seconds to compute.
+The image processing methods, lumen enhancement, followed by its segmentation, and contour correction for artifacts, were implemented in MATLAB[®] 2015a, 64-bit version-8.5 (MathWorks, Natick, Massachusetts).
+The programs were first applied on an HP EliteBook 8770w laptop (Intel Core i7-3720QM, 32GB RAM, and 64 bit Windows 7).
+The computational time required for each method is listed in Table 1.
+On a per frame basis, the largest computing time was required for the anisotropic diffusion-based edge preserved smoothing, whereas the guide-wire segmentation from the projection image of a pullback dataset required only 0.47 s to compute.

-Computational analysis for the validation studies (discussed in section 4) were however performed on the High Performance Computing (HPC) facility of the University of Leicester, UK.
-The computing jobs were submitted as serial jobs and allocated only 1 node and 1 processor core with 8 gigabyte(GB) memory.
-The HPC system accepted all the job submission for validation study and serially computed every dataset at the same time.
-This greatly saved the total computational time.
+Computational analysis for the validation studies (discussed in Sec.
+4) was however performed at the high-performance computing (HPC) facility of the University of Leicester, UK.
+The computing jobs were submitted as serial jobs and allocated only one node and one processor core with an 8 GB memory.
+The HPC system accepted all the job submission for the validation study and serially computed every dataset at the same time.
+This greatly reduced the total computational time.